 Many types of bacteria or fungi can cause a catheter-related UTI.
-In general, they are more resistant to common antibiotics than bacteria causing other types of UTIs.
+This type of UTI is harder to treat with common antibiotics.

 Common reasons to have an indwelling catheter are: